When it comes to plant protein powders, it’s a highly individual affair.

 Vegan Coach and WNBF Bikini Pro

-Use this handy-dandy comparison chart to see some of the so-called best plant based protein powder and nutritional shake brands on the market.
+Use our plant protein comparison chart to see some of the best protein powder and nutritional shake brands on the market.

-All of these guys make claims about being “clean, “healthy” and “natural”.
-When you start to peel back the curtain though, you’ll see there’s a lot of hidden junk in pretty much all of most popular brands
+All of these make claims about being “clean, “healthy” and “natural”.
+When you start to peel back the curtain though, you’ll see there’s a lot of hidden junk in pretty much all of most popular brands.

 Click/tap the numbers below to skip to each section or just scroll down to compare 20 vegan / vegetarian protein brands.